DivanteLtd/microservices-book/book/ch3-best-practices.md

 ## Treat Servers as Volatile

 Treat servers, particularly those that run customer-facing code, as interchangeable members of a group.
-It’s the only way to successfully use the cloud’s "auto scaling" feature.
+It’s the only way to successfully use the cloud’s "auto-scaling" feature.

 They all perform the same function, so you don’t need to be concerned with them individually.
 The role configuration across servers must be aligned and the deployment process should be fully automated.